Moving From the UK to Estonia

 • A guarantee that you have cancelled your citizenship of another country or you are in the process of doing it

 Be aware that Estonian citizens can’t hold citizenship in another country.
-As an exception, if you own UK citizenship and you have a child, they can keep both their Estonian and UK citizenships.
+As an exception, if you own UK citizenship and you have a child, they can keep both their Estonian and UK citizenship.
 Yet, that right is no longer applicable once your kid reaches the age of 18.

 Working in Estonia